c4urself/bump2version/README.md

 NOTE: Throughout this document you can use `bumpversion` or `bump2version` interchangeably.

-There are two modes of operation: On the command line for single-file operation and using a configuration file (`bumpversion.cfg`) for more complex multi-file operations.
+There are two modes of operation: On the command line for single-file operation and using a configuration file (`.bumpversion.cfg`) for more complex multi-file operations.

     bump2version [options] part [file]